notofonts/noto-docs/src/website/use.md

 ### Noto families

 The Noto font collection is modular.
-The **main** [Noto Sans](../noto/Noto+Sans) and [Noto Serif](../noto/Noto+Serif) families (without any suffixes) have letters for languages that use the Latin, Cyrillic, and Greek alphabets.
+The **main** [Noto Sans](../specimen/Noto+Sans) and [Noto Serif](../specimen/Noto+Serif) families (without any suffixes) have letters for languages that use the Latin, Cyrillic, and Greek alphabets.
 If you have text any language that uses these scripts (like English, German, Polish, Russian, Greek), use these fonts.
 They also contain many characters used across scripts, like punctuation, European digits, currency symbols, or diacrtitical marks.
 The fonts also contain the phonetic alphabet (IPA), and characters used in linguistic research.

 The main Noto Sans and Noto Serif families include **italic** fonts intended for emphasis.
 Both also have corresponding **Display** families intended for larger optical sizes (like headlines and titles).

 If you have text in another language, find the Noto font that supports that language, and use it together with the corresponding main font.

 If you have text in multiple languages that use different scripts, either the app or the person who typesets the text needs to switch between the different fonts accordingly.
-For example, [Noto Sans Armenian](../noto/Noto+Sans+Armenian) only has Armenian-script letters.
+For example, [Noto Sans Armenian](../specimen/Noto+Sans+Armenian) only has Armenian-script letters.
 But Armenian text also contains digits, punctuation, it may also contain terms written in Latin or Cyrillic scripts, so you also need the main Noto Sans fonts.

 Some apps can switch fonts automatically.
 For example in CSS, you can specify multiple font families in a “stack”, and the browser will use the next font if the previous font does not support the necessary characters.
 In other apps like Microsoft Word or Adobe InDesign you can define a separate “character style” for each script.

-Use [Noto Sans Symbols](../noto/Noto+Sans+Symbols) for boxed and circled letters, astronomical, chemical, and alchemical symbols, and [Noto Sans Symbols2](../noto/Noto+Sans+Symbols2) for Braille letters, dingbats, arrows, and chess symbols.
+Use [Noto Sans Symbols](../specimen/Noto+Sans+Symbols) for boxed and circled letters, astronomical, chemical, and alchemical symbols, and [Noto Sans Symbols 2](../specimen/Noto+Sans+Symbols+2) for Braille letters, dingbats, arrows, and chess symbols.

 If you want fonts for continuous reading, like blog posts, articles or essays, you may choose Noto Serif.
 If a script or a language doesn’t have a Noto Serif design, use the corresponding Noto Sans font.